efcasado/betradar_uof_sdk/README.md

 A producer reports one lifecycle `status`:

 - `:down` — not synchronized and no recovery is in flight
-- `:recovering` — requesting or awaiting recovery completion
+- `:recovering` — waiting to request, requesting, or awaiting recovery completion
 - `:up` — synchronized and safe
 - `:delayed` — the remote feed is healthy but local processing is behind
 - `:resuming` — draining retained backlog after restart while awaiting